zeppelinux/quarked-ddns/README.md

 In order to protect your environment at least two public services responses are used to get and confirm the IP change.
 For more info about the workflow involving public endpoints/services [read this wiki page](https://github.com/zeppelinux/quarked-ddns/wiki/Public-Services-Workflow).

-This list is exposed by the service configuration (ConfigMap in K8's deployments), so it's pretty easy to modify it.
+This list is exposed by the service configuration (ConfigMap in K8's deployments), so it's pretty easy to modify/adjust to your needs.
 It is also very cheap to deploy your own 'what is my IP' service by using something like [Amazon Lambda](https://aws.amazon.com/lambda/) or any other 'Server-less' solution and use it as an endpoint for the quarked-ddns.